Units and calories in spirits

 Things you can do right now to reduce the amount of spirits you are drinking

 Spirit measures are so small that you can easily drink over the guidelines without really noticing.
 To stay on track, try these top tips:

-1. Mind your measures at home If you're used to drinking doubles, try switching to single shots of spirits.
+1. Mind your spirit measures at home If you're used to drinking doubles, try switching to single measures of spirits.
 Avoid measuring spirits by eye – it's easy to over-pour.
-Why not order our unit measure cup from our online shop.
+Why not order the unit measure cup from our online shop?

 2. ...and at the bar Although spirits used to be commonly served in 25ml measures, many pubs and bars now serve them in 35ml or even 50ml measures.
 Ask before you buy so you can keep track of how much you are drinking.

 3. Avoid shots Downing any kind of alcoholic shots will take you over the daily unit guidelines very quickly, so try and avoid doing them.

 4. Give alcohol-free days a go If you drink regularly, your body starts to build up a tolerance to alcohol.
 This is one of the main reasons why many medical experts recommend taking regular days off from drinking to ensure you don't become addicted to alcohol.
 Alcohol free drinks are a good way of cutting down, and why not give our non alcoholic cocktails a go?
 Test out having a break for yourself and see what positive results you notice.